Games-Hurdlers take dual golds, North Korea set another weightlifting record

 The North Koreans ended up skipping Cuba and will not compete at the Paris Olympics.

-Five years after winning the 69kg gold at the Jakarta Asian Games, a lighter Rim Un Sim coasted to gold for North Korea in the women's 64kg with a combined lift of 251kg.
+Five years after winning the 69kg gold in Jakarta, a lighter Rim Un Sim coasted to gold for North Korea in the women's 64kg with a combined lift of 251kg.

 While it was no world record, it was 17kg better than China's runner-up, Pei Xinyi.